 Information about scholarship applications and deadlines is publicized regularly throughout the HCC community.
-Preference is given to students in good academic standing with a GPA of 3.0 or higher and who have completed at least 9 credits at Housatonic.
+For our HCC scholarships, preference is given to students in good academic standing with a GPA of 3.0 or higher and who have completed at least 9 credits at Housatonic.
 Students are notified when applications are available and when the deadlines are for submitting them.
+It is required that all students apply for financial aid before applying for scholarships.